A Complete Guide to PPC Ad Targeting Options

 In-Market

-In-Market audiences are similar to Topics targeting, but are predefined audiences rather than contextual targeting groups from Google.
+In-Market audiences are very similar to Topics targeting but are predefined audiences rather than contextual targeting groups from Google.

 These audiences are groups of users Google believes are actively researching or are “in the market” for a specific product or service.

-The list of In-Market Audiences are available for you to browse in the same way Topics are, and many audiences have similar themes to the list of Topics.
+The lists of In-Market Audiences are available for you to browse in the same way Topics are, and many audiences have similar themes to the list of Topics.

-Until recently, In-Market audiences were exclusive to the Display Network, but both Google and Bing Ads are giving advertisers the ability to layer these lists into Search campaigns.
+Until recently, In-Market audiences were exclusive to the Display Network, but both Google and Microsoft Ads are giving advertisers the ability to layer these lists into Search campaigns.

 Adding this layer can help narrow the focus to those users who have exhibited research behavior in addition to conducting the search.